NikiforovAll/nikiforovall.github.io/_posts/2020-08-21-surround-with-csharp.md

 ### Customize Keybindings

-Here is a list of keybindings provided by extension for quicker access to commands to use particular snippet.
-You can assign your own keybindings, if you want to.
+Here is a list of keybindings provided by extension for quicker access to commands to use a particular snippet.
+You can assign your own keybindings if you want to.

 <table class="table table-sm table-responsive table-striped table-hover">
   <thead>